 Used for: Pathways and roadways (this is the lowest grade concrete mix that can be used for this purpose).
 More durable than the grades that have come before, and thus is much more weather-resistant and can take heavy road traffic.

 Used for: Commercial structures.
 This heavy concrete mix is usually used for creating external walls and slabs, as well as for structural piling.

 Used for: Commercial construction sites, creating foundations and beams for structural support and roads.
 The most durable in this list, C40 can withstand chemical corrosion also, so is frequently used on farms where slurry could corrode structures, or in septic tanks.

 How to Make Concrete?

-Concrete is manufactured or mixed in proportions cement quantity.
+Concrete is manufactured or mixed in proportions of cement quantity.
 There are two types of concrete mixes. nominal mix and design mix.
-Nominal mix is used for normal construction works such as small residential buildings.
-Most popular nominal mix are in the proportion of 1:2:4.
+The nominal mix is used for normal construction works such as small residential buildings.
+The most popular nominal mix is in the proportion of 1:2:4.